krizdingus/gb-rom-database-bot/README.md

 ## Introduction

 Welcome to GB ROM Database Bot.
-Inspired by Catskull’s GB Rom Database, I wanted to improve on its UI, but by the time I got around to doing it I found that like 39 other people had already done so, including Catskull himself.
+Inspired by Catskull's GB Rom Database, I wanted to improve on its UI, but by the time I got around to doing it I found that like 39 other people had already done so, including Catskull himself.
 So I figured I had better try something different.
 This bot brings the ROM database into Discord with intuitive slash commands, fuzzy title matching, rich embeds, and filters for region, mapper type, color/SGB support, battery/timer/rumble features, and more—so you can get the details you need instantly, right where you chat.

 ## History & Development

 1. **Data Sourcing**: I started by pulling the No-Intro naming conventions from the Myrient archive using a Python script (`fetch_gb_roms.py`).
 That script generates `rom-list.json` with all 4,469 entries.
-2. **Indexing & Fuzzy Search**: I integrated Fuse.js to allow fuzzy matching—typos, partial titles, or “zelda” vs “dr mario” all just work.
+2. **Indexing & Fuzzy Search**: I integrated Fuse.js to allow fuzzy matching—typos, partial titles, or "zelda" vs "dr mario" all just work.
 3. **Flag & Feature Logic**: Handling region tags, unlicensed/pirate labels, multi-region titles, and inserting zero-width spaces after periods required some sneaky regex and utility functions in `utils/regions.js`.
 4. **Modular Architecture**: The codebase splits responsibilities cleanly: